sufiyan-syed0921/market-validation-fsy/README.md

 - While this ranking question helped identify feature preferences, it did **not capture** the **degree to which users are willing to trade off one feature for another**.
 For example, it remains unclear what level of improvement in pitch smoothness would justify sacrificing other features.
 Future research could apply methods to quantify the intensity and thresholds of these trade-offs, providing a clearer picture of user priorities.

-##### *RQ 3: Assess the comparative desirability of the current product against its primary competitors.​*
+### *RQ 3: Assess the comparative desirability of the proposed product against its primary competitors.​*
 - Users ranked **Yoke A (Turtle Beach)**, **Yoke B (Honeycomb)**, and **Yoke C (Proposed Product)** similarly, with **average rankings near 2 out of 3**, suggesting a perception of **competitive parity**.

 - The **Proposed Product** ranked the highest overall with an average of **1.87/3**, slightly ahead of both competitors.
 This indicates that, at least at a surface level, the proposed product would be **competitive in the this market landscape**.

 ## Limitations

-#### *Exploratory Findings*
-  - Findings are exploratory and may not be representative of the broader market.
+- **Exploratory Findings:** Findings are exploratory and may not be representative of the broader market.

+- **Subjectivity of pitch quality:** The perceived smoothness, feel, and precision of a yoke’s pitch axis is subjective and vary by user.
+Differences in this quality are difficult to describe explicitly when creating measures.

+- **Does Not Reflect Post-Review Product Changes:** The analysis reflects customer experiences tied to specific product iterations at the time of the review.
+Subsequent updates or redesigns are not captured.

+- **Instrumentation Bias:** Due to a Qualtrics configuration issue, feature and yoke ranking questions were not randomized, possibly biasing responses based on the default item order.

-#### *Sampling Bias*
+### *Sampling Bias*
   - Product Review data is drawn primarily from Amazon via web scraping.
 Amazon’s platform only displays up to 100 reviews per filter, which may skew sample representation.
   - Customers posting reviews are self-selecting, and those with strong negative or to a lesser degree positive opinions are more likely to leave reviews.
 This may result in bias toward more extreme sentiment.
   - The survey sample is limited to Reddit users from r/flightsim, which likely overrepresents niche and enthusiast flight simulator users rather than casual consumers
   - Respondents were self-selected and may have been influenced by the incentive to participate, introducing potential bias.

-#### *Subjectivity of pitch quality*
-  - The perceived smoothness, feel, and precision of a yoke’s pitch axis is subjective and vary by user.
-Differences in this quality are difficult to describe explicitly when creating measures.

-#### *Does Not Reflect Post-Review Product Changes*
-  - The analysis reflects customer experiences tied to specific product iterations at the time of the review.
-Subsequent updates or redesigns are not captured.

-#### *Instrumentation Bias*
-  - Due to a Qualtrics configuration issue, feature and yoke ranking questions were not randomized, possibly biasing responses based on the default item order.

 ## Methods & Data Processing
 Our methodological approach to answering these questions included data sources in customer product reviews and survey data

-### Product Reviews
+### *Product Reviews*
 Web-scraped 306 customer reviews (3 stars or under) from Amazon, Walmart, Best Buy and other popular retailers​

 Sample breakdown for each yoke:​